XVARY Composite Score

 impact: leverage is manageable until growth stalls. then it starts limiting buybacks, deals, and patience.

-legal and regulatory noise grows
+Legal and regulatory noise grows

 The snapshot flags ongoing legal and regulatory proceedings, but disclosure here is thin.
 That alone is worth respecting.